Residential Care and Treatment

 24-7 pilot program for people experiencing homelessness with drug intoxication, providing short term stays and linkage to services.
 Press release

 Status: Opened in 2022.
-Completing Construction.
+Accepting placements.

 Goal: 20 beds

-Residential Care Facility (board and care)
+Residential Care Facility (Board and Care)

 Residential Step-down